How to Do Well in Maths Methods: 7 Steps to Get Better at Methods

 From a marking point of view, the most you can get with just the correct answer is a D, even if your thought process was 100% correct.
-With minimal working that goes up to a C, and once the principles of mathematical language are understood, A’s are usually achieved.
+With minimal working that goes up to a C, and once the principles of mathematical language are understood, you will finally discover how to study for Maths Methods.
+That’s how A’s are usually achieved.

-For such an important part of Maths, it’s ridiculous to think that it’s not actually formally taught per se – there isn’t one class dedicated purely to teaching mathematical language.
+For such an important part of Maths Methods, it’s ridiculous to think that it’s not actually formally taught per se – there isn’t one class dedicated purely to teaching mathematical language.

 “So,” I hear you ask, “how do I learn to show working then?”

 Pay attention to the teacher’s full worked examples of MAPS questions.

 Sometimes, the whole class is stumped by a particularly challenging MAPS question, in which case the teacher does it on the board.